The people who make it all possible.

 Liz Olson

-Dr. Liz Olson is a conductor, educator, and vocalist from Winston-Salem, North Carolina.
 She is currently the Associate Director of Choral Activities at Lehigh University in Bethlehem, PA, where she conducts the Dolce Treble Choir and Glee Club, assists the University Choir and Choral Union, and teaches Aural Skills and Music History.
 She recently completed her Doctoral Studies in Choral Conducting at the University of Wisconsin-Madison, where her research focuses on vocal science techniques for the collective choral setting and the choral music of composer Melissa Dunphy.
 At UW-Madison, Olson worked with the Advanced Treble Choir and University Chorus, and was awarded the prestigious University Fellowship.

 In 2023, Olson founded and became the Artistic Director of a community choir in Wisconsin called Cheers, Madison!
 LLC, which has grown to serve over 170 singers for each concert cycle in the greater Madison area.
 She was awarded second place for the 2024 American Prize Dale Warland Award in Choral Conducting, and was a finalist for the 2024 American Prize Ernst Bacon Award.
 Olson is also engaged in research regarding the gender bias in choral higher education, and presented this research on a panel during the National American Choral Director's Association Conference in the spring of 2023.